mendozaremi/React_MinimilistPort/README.md

-## minimal and responsive portfolio template for Developers!
+## Minimal and responsive portfolio template for Developers!

 ## Features
 - Responsive